 To contest a will based on undue influence, a contestant claims someone in a position of power took advantage of the Testator by either 1) pressuring them to create a will, or 2) pressuring them to devise a specific item or property to a specific person.
 The Testator lacks the ability to overcome the influence and if it weren’t for the influence, the Testator would have chosen to do something different.
 Prob.
 Code, §86; Welf. & Inst.
 Code, § 15610.70.

 A will written under duress can also be contested as invalid.
 As a result of duress (i.e. threat of force) a Testator is forced to effectuate a will or provisions of a will they otherwise would not have effectuated.
 Prob.
 Code, §6104.

 How Much Does it Cost to Contest a Will?

 Often times, the cost of contesting a will is determined more by the amount of money and property in dispute than by the merits of the will contest.
 The larger the estate, the more that parties will generally spend to defend their positions.
 However, if your goal is to contest a will and win, it may be wise to expect the contest to cost at least $10,000, but perhaps tens of thousands more depending on how vigorously the will contest is opposed.

-Contact an Experienced California Will Contest Lawyer in Los Angeles, San Jose, San Diego, Orange County, San Francisco, Sacramento, Riverside, and Surrounding Areas of California
+Contact an Experienced California Will Contest Lawyer in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

 Whether you wish to contest a will or defend against such a contest in California court, you should consult with an experienced California will contest litigation attorney to discuss your options.
 For a free consultation with the trust and probate attorneys at Talkov Law, contact (844) 4-TALKOV (825568) or info(at)talkovlaw.com.